shalzz/newgaia/docs/vision/3-network-states.md

 they could not get sovereign recognition and evolve into full-fledged Nation States.

-The second approach is to establish **Global Societies** in existing nation states and enforce new ways of living within these societies.
+Another approach is to establish **Global Societies** in existing nation states and enforce new ways of living within these societies.
 This is the approach taken by most religious organizations or alternative living movements around the world.
 Some successful examples include the Theosophical Society